 Resigning as a board member or submitting a board resignation isn’t dissimilar to resigning from a place of employment (or writing a job resignation letter).
 The board member should be aware of their duties and responsibilities and discuss replacing their role on the board of directors.
-Each board member holds a number of fiduciary duties that should be discussed with the other board members in advance of submitting a formal resignation.
+Each board member holds several fiduciary duties that should be discussed with the other board members in advance of submitting a formal resignation.

 A resigning board member may be asked to find another director or fellow board member to replace their duties.
 An executive director may be appointed temporarily as the board searches for a replacement.
-Once the resigning board member has informed the CEO of the company and the other board members, the desire to resign may be discussed in a board meeting where the next steps are taken to replace the board position or board chair.
+Once the resigning board member has informed the company's CEO and the other board members, the desire to resign may be discussed in a board meeting where the next steps are taken to replace the board position or board chair.

 Writing a Board Resignation Letter

 A board resignation letter may require a healthy explanation of the company's decision or reason to depart from the position.
 Board members are often part of a company or organization for a long period of time.
 And in some circumstances, the reason for leaving the board seat may cause negative news or press to the organization or outside investors.
 To leave the board on good terms with the organization, these aspects should be considered when writing the formal letter and professional resignation letter: